minio/operator/README.md

 MinIO supports expanding an existing MinIO Tenant onto additional hosts and storage.

-- MinIO requires Kubernetes version 1.17.0 or later.
+- Starting with Operator v4.0.0, MinIO requires Kubernetes version 1.19.0 or later.
+Previous versions of the Operator supported Kubernetes 1.17.0 or later.
+You must upgrade your Kubernetes cluster to 1.19.0 or later to use Operator v4.0.0+.

 - This procedure assumes the cluster contains a [namespace](https://github.com/minio/operator#create-a-namespace) for